The Commercial Closet Association recommends:

 - Go national

-Consumers outside of major coastal cities are often improperly considered lacking the sophistication to handle LGBT themes.
+Consumers outside of major coastal cities are often improperly considered lacking the sophistication to handle LGBTQ themes.

 - Be consistent and confident